Toni-cafeyn/euphonium/README.md

 ## Features

-Charmonium (and Euphonium by extension) adds biome, structure, and world feature-specific ambient sound to minecraft.
+Charmonium (and therefore Euphonium) adds biome, structure, and environment-specific ambient sound to the game.

 By default, volume can be tweaked through the "Ambient Sounds" slider.